Sorcerer

 7th-level Sorcerer feature

 Your command over your magic becomes more precise, and you are able to assert more control over it.
-Choose one of the following.
+Choose one

 Deep Font

 You can reach beyond your limits to draw more power from within.
-When you finish a short rest, you may expend hit dice to regain some of your magic essence.
+When you finish a Short Rest, you may expend hit dice to regain some of your magic essence.
 For each hit dice expended in this way, you regain 1d4 mana.
-Once you have expended a hit dice equal to your Charisma modifier, you cannot do so again until you finish a long rest.
+Once you have expended a hit dice equal to your Charisma modifier, you cannot do so again until you finish a Long Rest.

 Innate Ritualist

-You may pick a number of spells with the ritual tag equal to your Charisma modifier.
-These spells need not be from the sorcerer spell list, but they must be of a level for which you have spell slots.
-You can cast these spells as rituals, though you don’t gain the ability to cast them normally with spell slots, nor do they count toward your spells known.
-If you increase your Charisma modifier, the number of ritual spells you know also increases.
-Each time you gain a sorcerer level, you may replace one of these ritual spells with another.
+You may pick a number of spells with the Ritual tag equal to your Charisma modifier.
+These spells need not be from the Sorcerer Spell List, but they must be of a level for which you have spell slots.
+You can cast these spells as Rituals, though you don’t gain the ability to cast them normally with spell slots, nor do they count toward your spells known.
+If you increase your Charisma modifier, the number of Ritual spells you know also increases.
+Each time you gain a sorcerer level, you may replace one of these Ritual spells with another.

 Prodigious Innovator

-Choose three cantrips from any class's spell list.
+cantrips from any class's spell list.
 You can cast those cantrips at will.
 They are considered sorcerer spells for you, and they needn't be from the same spell list.
 They don't count against your number of cantrips known.

 Rapturous Presence